box-shadow

 <!-- ... -->

-theme variables to customize the inset box shadow utilities in your project:
+Customize the inset box shadow utilities in your project using theme configuration:

 }